-Once the honors assignment is finished, it is evaluated with "pass" or "fail".
-In the case of "pass", the honors coordinator should be informed, and the regular course level 1, 2, or 3 will be replaced by the corresponding honors level H1, H2, or H3 in the Osiris dossier of the student.
+Once an honors assignment is finished, it is evaluated with "pass" or "fail".
+In the case of "pass", the honors coordinator should be informed, and the regular course level 1, 2, or 3 will be replaced by the corresponding honors level HB in the Osiris dossier of the student.
+The honors assignment does not affect the grade obtained for the course.